Sidy Diagne

-Sidy Mamadou Aubin Diagne (born 11 January 2002) is a professional footballer who plays as a defender for Angers SCO.
-Born in France, he represents Switzerland as a youth international.
+Sidy Mamadou Aubin Diagne (born 11 January 2002) is a professional footballer who plays as a defender for Championnat National 2 club Haguenau.
+Born in France, he is a former Switzerland youth international.

 Club career

 Diagne is a product of the youth academies of Sous-Roches Valentigney and Sochaux.
 He began his senior career with the reserves of Sochaux in 2019.
 He made his professional debut with Sochaux in a 2–0 Ligue 2 win over Paris FC on 18 September 2021.